anpapadakis/Chess/README.md

 # Chess
 This is a chess game developed in java with swing.
+Download jar file and play!

 ![name1](https://user-images.githubusercontent.com/31993071/30618703-45d08476-9da4-11e7-91a2-650ec21bf56c.jpeg)